Women in politics

 Equality vs. Equity: Understanding the Difference

 Equality implies sameness; the idea that if everyone receives the same treatment, fairness will follow.
-However, this does not account for the historical and cultural challenges that have kept women and other marginalised groups from achieving equal footing.
-Equity, on the other hand, is about fairness; it recognises that people start from different places and need tailored resources to reach the same outcomes.
+However, this ignores historical and cultural barriers that have prevented women and marginalized groups from achieving equality.
+Equity focuses on fairness, recognizing different starting points and providing tailored resources to achieve equal outcomes.

 The comparison between equality and equity can be illustrated in many ways.
 Take the example of a workplace where a male and a female employee start with the same job title and pay.
 On the surface, this appears to be equality.
 However, if the woman faces greater scrutiny or has limited access to mentorship, her path to advancement is unfairly blocked.
 An equity-based approach would recognise these barriers and provide tailored support, such as mentorship programmes and leadership development for females, to address imbalances that equality alone cannot fix.